emmyclau/exercise/README.md

 2. Machine Learning: Use news dataset to build a model to help classify news posts into different topics.

 **NOTE**
-1. This exercise is meant to understand the approach and the analysis than the actual performance of your models.
-You are suggested not to spend more than a few hours on this exercise.
+1. This exercise is meant to understand your approach and your analysis than the actual performance of your models.
+You are advised not to spend more than a few hours on this exercise.
 2. Please use R or Python or both for this exercise.